Marketing Strategy ยท Updated July 3, 2026

 They're creating communities through Discord servers, SMS lists, and live streams.
 These platforms let artists showcase their personality and worldview with depth that playlist placement never could.

 Music is art created from an artist's worldview and experience.
-But most artists are terrified to showcase who they really are.
+But many artists are terrified to show who they are.

 The successful artists who break through this fear realize something powerful: deeper personal connection amplifies their music rather than distracting from it.